MCG-NJU/MeMOTR/README.md

 ## News :fire:

+- 2023.11.07: We add the performance on SportsMOT :basketball:.

 - 2023.08.24: We release the scripts and checkpoints on DanceTrack :dancer:.

 - 2023.08.09: We release the main code.
 More configurations, scripts and checkpoints will be released soon :soon:.